darioffmoreira/jquery_revision/README.md

 ## Project Structure

-- `01_manipulation.html`: Demonstrates jQuery manipulation methods.
+### `01_manipulation.html`: Demonstrates jQuery manipulation methods.

+This HTML file demonstrates various jQuery manipulation techniques to modify the visibility and style of HTML elements dynamically.

-- `02_event-binding.html`: Illustrates event binding with jQuery.
+### `02_event-binding.html`: Illustrates event binding with jQuery.

+This HTML file showcases various event binding techniques using jQuery.
+It demonstrates how to bind events to buttons and panels to trigger specific actions, such as toggling visibility, sliding up/down, or fading in/out.

-- `03_writingSmarter.html`: Showcases techniques for writing smarter jQuery code.
+### `03_writingSmarter.html`: Showcases techniques for writing smarter jQuery code.

+This HTML file demonstrates how to write smarter and more efficient code using jQuery.
+It focuses on targeting elements by attributes and improving code readability and maintainability.

-- `04_domTraversal.html`: Explores DOM traversal methods provided by jQuery.
+### `04_domTraversal.html`: Explores DOM traversal methods provided by jQuery.

+This HTML file showcases various DOM traversal techniques using jQuery.
+It demonstrates how jQuery can be utilized to select, manipulate, and navigate through DOM elements efficiently.
+The file includes examples of selecting elements, filtering based on conditions, navigating parent-child relationships, and handling events.
+Each example is commented to explain its purpose and functionality, providing insights into how jQuery simplifies DOM manipulation tasks.

-- `05_buildingTabPanelWidget.html`: An example file demonstrating the implementation of a tab panel widget using jQuery.
+### `05_buildingTabPanelWidget.html`: An example file demonstrating the implementation of a tab panel widget using jQuery.

-### Tab Panels Implementation Guide
+#### Tab Panels Implementation Guide

 1. **Assess HTML Structure**: Ensure that the HTML structure includes tabs and panels.
 The `.tab-panels` class should serve as the container for both tabs and panels, with each tab having a corresponding panel.
 2. **Include jQuery Library**: Before diving into the JavaScript code, make sure to include the jQuery library in the HTML file, either within the `<head>` section or just before the closing `</body>` tag.